Skip to Content

 previous infections or an enlarged

-There are bladder tumors (cancerous or benign), polyps,
+There are bladder tumors (which may or may not be cancerous), polyps,

 urinary stones, or inflammation of the bladder walls.